Gonzaleski/Smart-Watering-System/README.md

 - [Plant Growth Time-Lapse](#plant-growth-time-lapse)
 - [References](#references)

 ## **Project Overview**
-The Smart Watering System with Internet of Things (IoT) and Neural Network is a sustainable solution designed to optimize water usage in plant care.
-Using a combination of hardware sensors, IoT platforms, and AI models, the system monitors plant conditions and intelligently predicts watering needs, ensuring they receive just the right amount of water.
-This project was built as part of the [Mathworks Sustainability and Renewable Energy Challenge](https://uk.mathworks.com/academia/students/competitions/student-challenge/sustainability-and-renewable-energy-challenge.html).
+The Smart Watering System with Internet of Things (IoT) and Neural Network is a sustainable solution aimed at optimizing water usage for plant care.
+By integrating hardware sensors, IoT connectivity, and AI-based predictive model, the system continuously monitors critical plant conditions, including soil moisture, temperature, humidity, and light intensity.

+Utilizing these real-time inputs, a trained neural network predicts the precise amount of water required to maintain optimal plant health, ensuring water is neither wasted nor insufficient.
+Data from the sensors is seamlessly transmitted to ThingSpeak, an IoT cloud platform, for storage, visualization, and actionable analytics.
+The system also incorporates MATLAB for advanced data analysis, creating meaningful insights through plots and alert-triggering scripts.

+This project is designed as part of the [Mathworks Sustainability and Renewable Energy Challenge](https://uk.mathworks.com/academia/students/competitions/student-challenge/sustainability-and-renewable-energy-challenge.html).

 ## **System Workflow**
 The diagram below shows the workflow of the Smart Watering System.
 It demonstrates how data flows from sensors to data processing, decision-making, and ultimately, visualization and storage.